International Planned Parenthood Federation: Funding

 The IPPF is financially supported by governments, trusts, and foundations including the European Commission and the United Nations Population Fund for special projects.
 Half of the balance of their funding comes from government official development assistance programmes.
 To achieve their goals as an organisation, the IPPF often collaborates with the World Health Organization (WHO), the United Nations Development Program (UNDP), the United Nations Children's Fund (UNICEF), the United Nations Population Fund (UNFPA)-for instance in the Special Programme on Human Reproduction-, and the Organization for Economic Co-operation and Development (OECD).

 The IPPF is a prominent lobbyist in the European Union: specifically, for the European Council and the United Nations Economic and Social Council (ECOSOC).
 It is the only non-governmental organisation (NGO) that focuses on sexual health and reproductive rights to qualify for Consultative Status with the Council of Europe.
 This allows the IPPF to sit in on the Parliamentary Assembly.

 Canadian funding

 In April 2011, it was revealed that IPPF, which had applied for an $18 million grant more than a year previously, had been denied funding by a Conservative Party government due to lobbying efforts by anti-abortion groups.

 On 22 September 2011, the Canadian International Development Agency granted IPPF $6 million over three years.
 The money is for services yet to be rendered in Afghanistan, Bangladesh, Mali, Sudan, and Tanzania.
 Many anti-abortion activists have been critical of the spending including conservative MP Brad Trost who criticised his own party for supporting the "pro-choice" group.

+Irish funding

+Ireland, in June 2026, committed to doubling the amount of development aid funding that it gives to IPPF.
+On 14 June 2026, Neale Richmond T.D., Minister of State for International Development, addressed the IPPF annual meeting held in Dublin, calling that a “distinct honour”.
+In response, the Pro-Life Campaign said it was “shocking” that so much was spent on abortion while the Government “doesn’t donate a cent to funding positive alternatives”.